 If you manage to get there in time, you might count on more than instant food, such as bibimbap, soba, udon, or pork cutlet.
 At The Spa in Garden 5, you don’t need to carry cash around, as everything can be charged on your electronic key.

-Equally closed during the night is the ice-cream kiosk, as well as books and board game area.
+Equally closed during the night is the ice cream kiosk, as well as the books and board game area.
 The best you can do at that late hour is to sit in a massage chair or withdraw into a cave-like chamber for sleeping if you reserved it in time.
 Otherwise, you might need to find a sleeping spot on the ground in the central communal area.

 The Spa in Garden 5 also has a small gym, a movie theater, a kids’ playing area, and special VIP rooms intended for bigger groups that can rent them by the hour.

-If you would like to stay in the vicinity of Garden 5, check these available hotels!
+If you would like to stay in the vicinity of Garden 5, check out these available hotels!